PandasThumb/pandasthumb.github.io/_posts/2020/2020-01-28-Compex-information-arising-from-random.md

 draw is easy to determine:  there is a clear "fitness criterion".
 The algorithm played like a blithering idiot at first, but versions of its net that had more successful weightings rapidly outcompeted the others, and its play became steadily more "purposeful."
-Interestingly, there was some apparent recaputulation of human improvement in chess:  AlphaZero had an early infatuation with opening variations which had been abandoned by the top human players, but like the humans, eventually moved away from them.
+Interestingly, there was some apparent recapitulation of human improvement in chess:  AlphaZero had an early infatuation with opening variations which had been abandoned by the top human players, but like the humans, eventually moved away from them.
 (I got some teasing over this, as my favorite opening variation is one of those that AlphaZero discarded as it "matured.")